jhpyle/docassemble/_docs/docker.md

 To get a command line on Windows, run [Windows PowerShell].

 To get a command line on a Mac, launch the [Terminal] application.

+To get a command line on a virtual machine in the cloud, follow your provider's instructions for using [SSH] to connect to your machine.

 ## Starting